 While there’s plenty of evidence to suggest that workers are too connected too often, Millennials are eager to learn new technologies that allow for greater flexibility.
 Overall, Millennials want this work-life balance not only to spend time away from the screen, but to perform to the best of their abilities from wherever they are located, and to grow when the opportunity arises.

 If You’re Going Global, You’re Probably Hiring Millennials

 Millennials tend to get a bad rap for a variety of reasons, but new evidence refutes the stereotypes placed on the global workforce’s largest demographic.
 Indeed, Millennials are changing the way businesses are run, both from the bottom up, and trading one position for another when the former lacks development opportunities.
 Employers that meet their Millennial employees’ needs stand a much greater chance of retaining top talent—and adjusting to new trends to remain ahead of the competition.

 No matter where your global expansion may take you, Millennials will likely make up a portion of your team.
 While cultural nuances and geographic demands shape how the world’s Millennials work, overlapping factors are clear: businesses are sure to benefit from providing Millennials with opportunities to grow, as well as the resources required to pursue these opportunities.

 Whether you’re hiring one employee in Berlin, or considering a larger presence in Bangkok, Velocity Global can help you get there.
-With capabilities in over 185 countries, Velocity Global’s International PEO (Professional Employer Organization) solution can have you up and running in your new country in as few as 48 hours—no entity required.
-If you’re ready to establish your international presence in 2019, reach out to Velocity Global today to get started.
+With capabilities in over 185 countries, Velocity Global’s International PEO (Professional Employer Organization) solution can have you up and running in your new country in as few as 48 hours—without an entity.
+If you’re ready to establish your international presence, reach out to Velocity Global today to get started.
 We’re ready when you are.